microsoft/ignite-learning-paths/mod/mod20/00-preparation.md

 	- After a few minutes, you will see a new debug header on top of the page at `https://mod20[prefix]tailwindtraders.azurewebsites.net` with the host information of the databases.

 ## Prep before session

+Note: For all demos we recommend using the [Public Portal](https://portal.azure.com/?feature.customportal=false#home).

 	• Reboot
 	• Check that MongoDB VM is up and running, CLOSE